bullocke/AREA2/docs/_build/html/_sources/example_str.rst.txt

 8. For the other strata, :math:`p_h` becomes the anticipated area of Forest loss according to the reference data in stratum :math:`h`.
 Just like the user's accuracy of Forest loss, these numbers are unknown and we have to make a best guess.
 Let's assume an area proportion of Forest loss  of 0.01 in the region classified as Forest, Non-forest and Water but zero in the other forest change strata: add under *Specify anticipated proportion of class 4 in other strata* the following :math:`p_1 = p_2 = p_3 = 0.01` and :math:`p_5 = p_6 = 0`.

-9. The denominator :math:`\mbox{SE}(\hat{y})` is the target standard error of the area estimate of forest loss that we aim to achieve.
+9. The denominator :math:`\mbox{SE}(\hat{y})` is the target standard error of the area estimate of forest loss :math:`\hat{y}` that we aim to achieve.
 The target standard error has a substantial impact on the sample size; trying to achieve a small error will result in a larger sample.
 While the area of forest loss is unknown, we know that the mapped area proportion is 0.066.
 A target standard error expressed as an area proportion of  0.005 is equivalent of a 95\% confidence interval of :math:`\pm 1.96 \times 0.005 = 0.01` or a margin of error of :math:`0.01 \div 0.066 = 15\%`.
 Specify 0.005 under *Set target SE of the area of class 4*; the Dialog should look like this:

 .. image:: str_dialog.png
-   :width: 400pt
+   :width: 300pt

-10. Click *Calculate sample size*; a sample of 625 units is recommended.
+10. **Allocation.** Click *Calculate sample size*; a sample of 625 units is recommended.
+The next step is to allocate the sample to strata.
 To estimate area (or any estimate across strata such as overall and producer's accuracy as opposed to user's accuracy), a proportional allocation of the sample to strata is preferable [3]_.
 The problem with proportional allocation is that the sample size will be very small in the smaller strata.
 A proportional allocation would yield 258, 308, 14, 42, 2, 1 sample units respectively.
+If bumping the sample size in the very small strata to 30, in forest loss stratum from 42 to 50, and keep the sample size at 250 and 300 in the forest and non-forest stratum, we get the following allocation -- specify under *Allocate sample to strata* the following and click *Create sample*:
+   1. Forest: 250
+   2. Non-forest: 300
+   3. Water: 30
+   4. Forest loss: 50
+   5. Forest gain: 30
+   6. Forest gain/loss: 30

+11. **Export sample.** Clicking *Add to map* will display the sample units as red dots in the Map display.
+The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- an entry named "sample" will appear in Tasks.
+Click the *Run* button right next to the "sample" entry.

 2. Response Design
 ------------------